Good Models vs Bad Models

 One of the most common problems with girls' looks is their eyebrows.
 Many girls can put on basic makeup but leaving their eyebrows unattended makes them more obvious.
 Very few girls are born with nice eyebrows while some are lucky enough that a little trimming would make a big difference.
 Sometimes when I try asking the girl to trim her eyebrows, I get replies like "What's wrong with my eyebrows!" and it would be followed by more attitude replies.

 I'm frank but I always work hard to be diplomatic in my feedback to the models but there are times I know I cannot beat around the bush too much when the model does not seem to get hints.
-I have unintentionally offended quite a number of model-wannabes, causing the cancellation of the shoot.
+I have unintentionally offended quite a number of aspiring models, causing the cancellation of the shoot.
 Luckily, I don't see a point to help people who can't accept comments to help improving themselves.
 Moreover, it is very difficult for me to work with models who cannot accept negative comments that I have to watch my truthful words during the shoot.
-I want photoshooting to be something happy and comfortable.
+I want photography to be something happy and comfortable.

 When I asked my MUA friend Tricia Lee how I could make my models-to-be to believe me whenever I tell them about their flaws on face, she simply told me I had to become a famous makeup artist.
 That means even with my years of experience working with models of all looks and shapes as a photographer, not all models would buy my critiques.